Chris Taylor Player Props: Dodgers vs. Rangers

-The Los Angeles Dodgers, including Chris Taylor (batting .208 in his past 10 games, with a double, two home runs, three walks and nine RBI), battle starter Dane Dunning and the Texas Rangers at Globe Life Field, Saturday at 4:05 PM ET.
+The Los Angeles Dodgers, including Chris Taylor (hitting .208 in his past 10 games, with a double, two home runs, three walks and nine RBI), take on starting pitcher Martin Perez and the Texas Rangers at Globe Life Field, Sunday at 2:35 PM ET.

 Chris Taylor Game Info & Props vs. the Rangers